vanishima/VideoMetrics/README.md

 **Redis**

 - We will implement an `addVideoAction()` function with Redis database to store information of recently edited videos
+- We will cache comments in Redis which saves the computation for Mongodb aggreagation (with lookup) for fetching comments except for the first time.
+- We will cache recently joined users and most followed users in Redis for quick ranking without sorting in Mongodb.

 ## Logical Data Model - ERD [View in LucidChart](https://lucid.app/lucidchart/0a996bdd-06bd-41ae-8f43-d4a2da9d520b/edit?viewport_loc=101%2C1293%2C1628%2C1355%2C0_0&invitationId=inv_0f6e5044-ef7f-42a6-813c-372d296d3f28)